Keen on a Local Hotel on Santa Cruz Island, Galapagos?

 Crime rate Ecuador/your country

-Every morning we buy bananas and other fruits at the local market.
-The old lady seems to like us and is pleased when we come back the following day.
+Every morning, we buy bananas and other fruits at the local market.
+The old lady seems to like us and looks pleased when we return the following day.
 She then lowers the price and adds extra fruit on top.
-Towards the evening stalls with empanadas open in the market square.
-Our hosts recommend that we go to try them, which is something we definitely do not regret!
+Towards the evening, stalls with empanadas open in the market square.
+Our hosts recommend that we go to try them, which is something we do not regret!

-It is one of the most delicious meals we eat during our entire trip!
+It is one of the most delicious meals we eat during our trip!
 We can choose between spicy chicken, beef and cheese.
-Moments after they are already deep-fried and ready to eat.
-The finishing touch is that we can add various homemade pickled vegetables and special sauces, allowing for personal taste, which turn them into the most savoury empanadas one can imagine.
+Moments later, they are already deep-fried and ready to eat.
+The finishing touch is that we can add various homemade pickled vegetables and unique sauces, allowing for personal taste, which turns them into the most savoury empanadas one can imagine.
 They are only 1 dollar each, which is a real bargain.
-One or two empanadas are absolutely enough to fill you!
+One or two empanadas are definitely enough to fill you!

-We sit down eating them on the benches around the market square, together with the locals.
+We sit down, eating them on the benches around the market square, together with the locals.
 Chattering voices in the darkness surround the vibrant square.
-It is very authentic, and we feel absolutely safe here – as everywhere else in Puerto Ayora.
+It is authentic, and we feel completely safe here – as everywhere else in Puerto Ayora.

 We want to go to other parts of the island as well.
 The main issue is that most land-based trips require a taxi.
-Apparently most taxis on Santa Cruz Island are white pickup trucks for no more than four passengers.
+Most taxis on Santa Cruz Island are white pickup trucks for no more than four passengers.
 And we are five!
 Nevertheless, our host knows a couple of taxi drivers who can take five!
-In this way we organise our own tour to see the giant tortoises!
+In this way, we organise our tour to see the giant tortoises!

-Our host is outstanding, recommending places to go to and helping us organise our trips.
-He gives directions and explains a shortcut to the local lava tunnels a bit out of town.
+Our host is outstanding, recommending places and helping us organise our trips.
+He gives directions and explains a shortcut to the local lava tunnels a little out of town.
 It leads us through a new neighbourhood with rather incomplete houses.
-Nevertheless, it hasn’t prevented people from already moving in with a rooster or two!
-Colourful clothes hang on the indispensable clothesline on every flat roof, and laundry can even be spotted on top of a building, which still misses a couple of walls!
+Nevertheless, it has not prevented people from already moving in with a rooster or two!
+Colourful clothes hang on the indispensable clothesline on every flat roof, and their laundry can even be spotted on top of a building, which still misses a few walls!

-Climbing down into the local lava tunnel in Puerto Ayora can be done without any flashlight, since daylight reaches the inner cave through a hole caused by a collapsed part.
-This actually allows us to see where we tread, so descending with caution, while holding on to the rocks, reassures us that it is ok to enter.
+Climbing down into the local lava tunnel in Puerto Ayora can be done without any flashlight since daylight reaches the inner cave through a hole caused by a collapsed part.
+That allows us to see where we tread, so cautiously descending while holding on to the rocks reassures us that it is all right to enter.

 The tunnel, formed by lava flowing through the tube and leaving the hardened surface behind, is very impressive, although short.
 Anyway, it perfectly shows the geological traces from the lava flow.
-Even if you suffer from claustrophobia, this lava tube might be your chance to experience the geological phenomenon – since the tunnel is so short – and rather like a cave with some daylight entering.
-Longer tubes can be explored in other places around Santa Cruz Island, but those require flashlight and definitely some courage in the darkness!
-You should also be ready to get muddy clothes in those, since you will have to crawl in the darkness to get through it!
+Even if you suffer from claustrophobia, this lava tube might be your chance to experience the geological phenomenon – since the tunnel is so short – like a cave with some daylight entering.
+Longer tubes can be explored in other places around Santa Cruz Island, but those require a flashlight and definitely some courage in the darkness!
+You should also be ready to get muddy clothes in those since you must crawl in the darkness to get through it!

 The volcanic geological landscape around the Galapagos Islands goes 3 to 5 million years back in time.
-The eruptions literally formed the islands.
-Volcanic eruptions have been continuous over time, and even during the last hundreds of years many eruptions have occurred on the islands.
+The eruptions formed the islands.
+Volcanic eruptions have been continuous over time, and even during the last hundreds of years, many eruptions have occurred on the islands.

-A lava tunnel or lava tube is formed by lava spewed in a volcano eruption and flowing down.
-The underground tunnels are created when the hot lava channels through – and at the same time leaves the surface of the flow behind cooling and hardening as a shell.
+A lava tunnel or lava tube is formed by lava spewing out of a volcanic eruption and flowing down.
+The underground tunnels are created when the hot lava channels through – and leaves the surface of the flow behind, cooling and hardening as a shell.
 The shell makes up the wall of the tubes.
-In this way gorgeous lava tunnels are born.
+In this way, gorgeous lava tunnels are born.

 Hotel: White House Galapagos hotel